Martyn's Law and Schools

 Regulator and enforcement

-The Security Industry Authority (SIA) will be the regulator for Martyn's Law.
-During the implementation period, the SIA is building the systems, teams and processes needed to take on this role.
+The Security Industry Authority (SIA) is the regulator for the Act.
+It has published its draft section 12 guidance for consultation and is building the systems, teams and processes needed for commencement.
+The SIA has confirmed it will take a proportionate, risk-based approach.
 Once the Act commences, the SIA will:

-• Provide guidance and support to help organisations understand their duties
+• Provide guidance and support to help organisations meet their duties

 • Maintain a register of responsible persons